Get to Know Scott

 Warwick Mayor Scott Avedisian was born in Warwick and educated in the city’s public schools and in Washington, DC.
 He was graduated from Providence College, earned a Master’s in Public Administration from Roger Williams University, completed the state and local program at Harvard’s Kennedy School of Government, and was awarded an Honorary Doctorate in Human Letters from the New England Institute of Technology.
 He was chosen in 2005 as one of 24 inaugural Aspen-Rodel fellows by the Aspen Institute, a bi-partisan group of elected officials charged with reclaiming the middle ground of American politics.

-Mayor Avedisian, a former president of the Rhode Island League of Cities and Towns, has a long history of public service.
+Avedisian, a former president of the Rhode Island League of Cities and Towns, has a long history of public service.
 Beginning in his high school days, he was a page to the late United States Senator John Chafee, a legislative aide for the Rhode Island Senate, and Deputy Campaign Manager for Rhode Island Governor Lincoln Almond.

 During the Avedisian administration, more than 200 acres of open space have been acquired or protected, tough new coastal regulations were enacted, the state continues to be a recycling leader, and energy efficiencies in municipal buildings and elsewhere throughout Warwick have helped reduce emissions and saved money.

 A big emphasis of his administration has been placed on children.
-Creating the city’s Truancy Court, establishing a network of wrap-around services to treat the child as a whole, and empowering young people through community service have been the hallmarks of the Avedisian administration.
+Creating the city’s Truancy Court, establishing a network of wrap-around services to treat the child as a whole, and empowering young people through community service have also been the hallmarks of the Avedisian administration.

-Avedisian was tapped by Governor Lincoln Chafee to the Board of Directors of the Rhode Island Public Transit Authority, where he is presently board chairman.
+Avedisian was chosen by Governor Lincoln Chafee to the Board of Directors of the Rhode Island Public Transit Authority, where he is presently board chairman.
 Avedisian is helping to spearhead a comprehensive reform of the state’s transit system, which will ultimately result in more effective customer service, system reforms, better day-to-day operations and more stringent financial accountability.

-Avedisian has been named a Paul Harris Fellow by Rotary International and was chosen to lead a US delegation to the Asia-Pacific Conference of Young Leaders in The Philippines in 1996.
+Avedisian has been named a Paul Harris Fellow by Rotary International and was chosen to lead a U.S. delegation to the Asia-Pacific Conference of Young Leaders in The Philippines in 1996.
 In 1997, he was chosen by the British government to be part of their European Union Series in Milan, Brussels, and London.
 In 1999 he led the American Council of Young Political Leaders delegation to Brazil.
 In 2006, he was one of eight US Mayors to be part of the Jerusalem Conference of Mayors in Israel.